-Long before Bram Stoker’s literary Dracula sparked a century-long, global obsession with vampires - both the torturing and tortured variety - a lavishly mustachioed Wallachian prince by the name of Vlad Dracula (r 1448, 1456-1462 and 1476) was making a name for himself by heroically repelling successive waves of Ottoman invaders.
+Long before Bram Stoker’s literary Dracula sparked a century-long, global obsession with vampires – both the torturing and tortured variety – a lavishly mustachioed Wallachian prince by the name of Vlad Dracula (1431–76) was making a name for himself by heroically repelling successive waves of Ottoman invaders.

 How Vlad earned his reputation

-Dracula’s name and accomplishments went viral across the continent, often accompanied by liberal embellishment, particularly his array of statement-making prisoner execution methods, ranging from decapitation, boiling and burying alive.
+Dracula’s name and accomplishments went viral across the continent, often accompanied by liberal embellishment, particularly his array of statement-making prisoner execution methods which included decapitation, boiling and burying alive.

 To be fair to poor Dracula, skewering defeated enemies was not unusual in medieval Europe.
 Vlad’s first cousin, Ştefan cel Mare (Stephen the Great), is said to have ‘impaled by the navel, diagonally, one on top of each other’ 2300 Turkish prisoners in 1473.
 And they sainted that guy!